A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Power Spectrum Pipeline

-where $j$ loops over all the $k$-points that fall into the $i^{\rm th}$ $k$-bin and $w_{ j} = 1/\sigma^2_j$ is the inverse covariance weight calculated from the thermal noise simulations mentioned above.
-The errors are calculated from the sampling variance of the 3-D powers in each bin
+where $j$ loops over all the $k$-points that fall into the $i^{\rm th}$ $k$-bin and $w_{ j} = 1/\sigma^2_j$ is the inverse covariance weight calculated from thermal noise simulations.
+The errors are then calculated from the sampling variance of the 3-D powers in each bin: